ji-zai/personal-site/content/essays/winners.md

 - The best Pizza cooks will make pizzas for the world.
 - The most powerful country will dictate global culture.

 Our activities are evolving in a way that leads to greater variance in ability.
 Small differences in ability lead to larger differences in productivity.
-Productivity is becoming better connected to how much someone makes.
+Productivity better correlates with how much someone makes.
 This cycle is accelerating, leading to a "winner-takes-most" world.

 We can't reverse or slow down this shift without slowing down progress.
-In a world with equal access to opportunity, better technology, greater freedom, winners take most.
+In a world with equal access to opportunity, better technology, greater freedom, the best take most.

-Discover what you can be great at, that the world values (or will value) and become one of the best.

 Not being one of the best no longer works.